gazaskygeeks/shecodes/week-4/README.md

 - putting links and photos inside the readme

 ## One Hour JAVASCRIPT
-- resource: codeacademy.com; suitable for most of them
+- Start with the Basic JavaScript track on FreeCodeCamp, suitable for most of them
-- solving 10-15 exercises
+- Solving 10-15 exercises
+- Start with Codewars JavaScript exercises

 ## Homework